shan-weiqiang/shan-weiqiang.github.io/_posts/2024-04-27-condition_variable -fully-explained.md

 ---

-This post tries to enumerate the pitfalls that might happen in the use of `conditional_variable`.
-First I will explain scenarios in the use of `conditional_variable`; then give a summary about tips of using it; At the end of the post, a live example is given to demonstrate what have been talked about in this post.
-Hope this will help someone to spent one less miniute debugging `conditional_variable`.
+This post tries to enumerate the pitfalls that might happen in the use of `condition_variable`.
+First I will explain scenarios in the use of `condition_variable`; then give a summary about tips of using it; At the end of the post, a live example is given to demonstrate what have been talked about in this post.
+Hope this will help someone to spent one less miniute debugging `condition_variable`.

 * toc
 {:toc}

 # Thread flow

-To understand `conditional_variable`, we assume following premises:
+To understand `condition_variable`, we assume following premises:

 - There is only one notifying thread
 - There is only one waiting thread